-• In total, the amount available for variable remuneration in 2018 has been reduced (EUR 303 million) compared to last year's amount (EUR 403 million).
+- In total, the amount available for variable remuneration in 2018 has been reduced (EUR 303 million) compared to last year's amount (EUR 403 million).
 For senior management the year on year variable remuneration has been reduced on average by over 60%.
-The variable remuneration for other staff eligible for variable remuneration will also be affected, however, to a lesser extent as appropriate.

-- As already announced, the Executive Board volunteered to forfeit any entitlement to variable remuneration immediately following the settlement announcement.
-The Management Board also volunteered to forfeit their variable remuneration. - Prior to the settlement agreement, a post-award risk assessment was been performed at the initiative of the Supervisory Board and with the help of an external legal counsel.
+The variable remuneration for other staff eligible for variable remuneration will also be affected, however, to a lesser extent as appropriate. - As already announced, the Executive Board volunteered to forfeit any entitlement to variable remuneration immediately following the settlement announcement.
+The Management Board also volunteered to forfeit their variable remuneration. - Prior to the settlement agreement, a post-award risk assessment has been performed by initiation of the Supervisory Board and with the help of an external legal counsel.
 As a result, various holdbacks have been applied throughout the organisation, including a (partial) holdback of the outstanding deferred variable remuneration of one Executive Board member1.
-For more information we refer to the 2018 Executive Board variable remuneration section on page 133.
+For more information we refer to the 2018 Executive Board variable remuneration section.